 Through our 12/14 New Fetter Lane, Rathbone Square and 30 Broadwick Street developments we supported local educational establishments in in a series of tours, talks and presentations at our development sites.
-Our Head of Development also attends regular meetings with a student at Reading University as a mentor.
+We also co-hosted an art competition with our contractor, BAM and Westminster Kingsway College on 50 years in Soho.

 Site based apprenticeship schemes

 From 2008 to 2016 we invested £17.8 million in our local communities.

-For the past six years we have supported West End Live, a unique theatre event that brings a selection of top productions out into the open for a weekend each June.
+For the past seven years we have supported West End Live, a unique theatre event that brings a selection of top productions out into the open for a weekend each June.
 In May 2015 we were the first developer to pledge £20,000 to support Building Lives, the construction industry's apprenticeships charity.